TomHuynhSG/User-Authentication-iOS-Firebase/README.md

 - Target Deployment iOS >=15.5
 - Library: Firebase
   - Remember to install Firebase SDK via the package manager on Xcode.
-  - Also, copy the GoogleService-Info.plist file into the project.
+  - Also, copy your own GoogleService-Info.plist config file of your Firebase project into the Xcode project.

 ## 🏆 Author
 - Huynh Nguyen Minh Thong (Tom Huynh) - tomhuynhsg@gmail.com